Kanzaji/XU2-Patcher/README.md

 W.I.P.
 However tasks in Gradle setup should be self explanatory 😄

 ## Licensing
-Entire project, except cases specified below, are licensed under MITT License, which can be found [here](https://github.com/Kanzaji/XU2-Patcher/blob/master/LICENSE).
+Entire project, except cases specified below, are licensed under MIT License, which can be found [here](https://github.com/Kanzaji/XU2-Patcher/blob/master/LICENSE).

 Parts of the code which are marked as `@author @Su5eD` are part of a public domain, as of the IC2-Patcher license `The Unlicense` which can be found [here](https://github.com/Su5eD/IC2-Patcher/blob/master/LICENSE).